 For information on my upcoming book about ultimate cosmic demise, The End of Everything, see this page.

-A brief, non-random sampling of some of my writing and science communication work:
+A brief, non-random sampling of some of my writing and science communication work and profiles of me:

 Black Holes, Cosmic Collisions and the Rippling of Spacetime: article for Scientific American on gravitational waves

 Feature in Motherboard about my research and science communication career